patrickmichalina/fusing-angular-v1-archived/README.md

 ROLLBAR_CLIENT_ACCESS_TOKEN # to track errors from the browser, be sure to grab this from rollbar SENDGRID_API_KEY # for the SendGrid email service

-# for Heroku Builds
-NPM_CONFIG_PRODUCTION : false # to download all depenedencies on Heroku, including devDependencies
+# for Heroku Builds, to download all depenedencies on Heroku, including devDependencies
+# this is required
+NPM_CONFIG_PRODUCTION : false
 ```

 ## File Structure